-The Finance Act 2024 (received Royal Assent on 22 February 2024) abolished the LTA from pension legislation.
-With the LTA removed, it also sets out the new tax treatment of lump sums and lump sum death benefits paid from registered pension schemes.
+The Finance Bill abolishes the LTA from pension tax legislation.
+With the LTA removed, it also sets out the new tax treatment of lump sums and lump sum and death benefits paid from registered pension schemes.
+The changes are to have effect on or after 6 April 2024.
 The legislation introduces an individual's 'Lump Sum Allowance' (LSA), which is set at £268,275, and an individual's 'Lump Sum and Death Benefit Allowance' (LSDBA), set at £1,073,100.
 Transitional rules for those who have already taken pension benefits prior to 6 April 2024 are also contained in the legislation.